2 Ways to Determine Who Likes Your Facebook Page

 - How do I see a full list of likes on my business page?

 This short answer is that at best, users can retrieve a partial listing of fans for a Facebook business page.
-In fact at the time of this post, there is no documentation that we are aware of detailing how to list Facebook page fans.
+At the time of this post, there is no documentation that we are aware of detailing how to list Facebook page fans.
 If you know of any, please share in the comments.

 We use a few different approaches to obtain a partial list of Facebook business page fans.
-The video below demonstrates two techniques to acquire this information as well as a bonus showing how to access aggregate audience information for a Facebook business page using the enhanced Facebook Insights.
+The video below demonstrates two techniques to acquire this information.
+In includes a bonus of showing how to access aggregate audience information for a Facebook business page using the enhanced Facebook Insights.

 Two Methods on How to list Facebook page fans

-One technique will require that the Facebook user be logged in using Facebook as the business page as opposed to using as their personal profile.
+One technique requires that the Facebook user be logged into Facebook as the business page instead of using their personal profile.